-Mars habitability in the past Evidence for the presence of liquid water in Mars meteorites Some meteorites recovered in Allan Hills (Antarctica), are of martian origin and suggest that liquid water was present on Mars in its early geological eras SNC meteorite ALH 84001 (found in 1984) Radiodating: 4.1 Gya (Lapen et al. 2010)
+Evidence for the presence of liquid water in Mars meteorites

+Some meteorites recovered in Allan Hills (Antarctica), are of martian origin and suggest that liquid water was present on Mars in its early geological eras

+SNC meteorite ALH 84001 (found in 1984)

+Radiodating: 4.1 Gya (Lapen et al. 2010)

-15 Mars habitability in the past - In light of the "faint young sun paradox", the requirement for a primordial CO2-rich atmosphere is more compelling for Mars than Earth - An intense, early vulcanic activity may have generated large amounts of atmospheric CO2 The greenhouse effect would have provided a temperature sufficiently high for water being in the liquid phase However, the atmospheric pressure should have been much higher than today (several bars of CO2)
+- In light of the "faint young sun paradox", the requirement for a primordial CO2-rich atmosphere is more compelling for Mars than Earth - An intense, early vulcanic activity may have generated large amounts of atmospheric CO2 - The greenhouse effect would have provided a temperature sufficiently high for water being in the liquid phase

+However, the atmospheric pressure should have been much higher than today (several bars of CO2)

-Atmospheric loss in early Mars The large amount of atmospheric CO_2 required to solve the faint young paradox for Mars is not confirmed by the geochemical evidence of Mars surface
+Atmospheric loss in early Mars

+The large amount of atmospheric CO2 required to solve the faint young paradox for Mars is not confirmed by the geochemical evidence of Mars surface

-It is possible that Mars atmosphere was quickly dissolved by intense solar wind at early stages of Mars evolution The Mars Atmosphere and Volatile Evolution (MAVEN) spacecraft has been orbiting Mars since 2014 to address this problem This mission aims at characterizing the upper atmosphere and ionospheric structure and composition, the interactions of the sun and the solar wind, and the processes driving loss of atmospheric gas to space (Jakosky et al. 2015) Results from the MAVEN mission indicate that major episodes of solar activity are extremely efficient at driving loss of Mars atmosphere Searches for life on Mars
+It is possible that Mars atmosphere was quickly dissolved by intense solar wind at early stages of Mars evolution

+The Mars Atmosphere and Volatile Evolution (MAVEN) spacecraft has been orbiting Mars since 2014 to address this problem

+This mission aims at characterizing the upper atmosphere and ionospheric structure and composition, the interactions of the sun and the solar wind, and the processes driving loss of atmospheric gas to space (Jakosky et al. 2015)

+Results from the MAVEN mission indicate that major episodes of solar activity are extremely efficient at driving loss of Mars atmosphere

+Searches for life on Mars

-Viking experiments (1976) searched for traces of biological activity from the analysis of samples collected in a few martian landing sites Several experiments were carried out and analysed in situ, searching for evidence of biochemical processes A signal from the Labeled Release (LR) experiments was consistent with the presence of biochemical activity, but this signal is generally believed to be a "false positive" because it was not confirmed by the Gas Chromatograph - Mass Spectrometer (GCMS) experiment Perchlorates and search for life on Mars Experiments conducted in 2008 by the Phoenix lander discovered the presence of perchlorate (Cl O4-), a reactive compound, in Martian soil This finding is potentially important for the interpretation of Viking results, because the presence of perchlorate might have destroyed organics at the higher temperatures of the GCMS experiment NASA astrobiologist Chris McKay has estimated that if Phoenix-like levels of perchlorates were present in the Viking samples, the organic content of the Martian soil could have been as high as 0.1% and still would have produced the negative result that the GCMS returned Thus, while conventional wisdom regarding the Viking biology experiments still points to "no evidence of life", recent years have seen a small shift toward "inconclusive evidence" Lessons from the Viking experiment The ambiguous results of the Viking experiments teach us how difficult is to reveal the presence of life, even when we can analyse samples Analysis of Martian samples in Earth laboratories would be much more accurate than the analysis performed in situ, but bringing the sample back to Earth would increase dramatically the cost of the mission The negative (or ambiguous) results of the Viking experiments do not exclude that life might exist in other locations on Mars Active biological processes might take place in underground layers at a proper depth, where the temperature and pressure gradients would allow liquid water to be present If so, we would expected to find some biosignatures, such as traces of surface gas of biological origin Search for atmospheric biosignatures in Mars The atmospheric composition is dominated by CO2 Given the low value of partial pressure, the greenhouse effect driven by ${\rm CO_2}$ is insufficient to make Mars habitable at present time $\mathrm{O}2,$ the most classic atmospheric biomarker on Earth, is absent in the atmosphere of Mars Detections of traces of $\mathrm{CH_4}$ in the Mars atmosphere have been reported several times Methane emissions seem to have a local and seasonal character
+Viking experiments (1976) searched for traces of biological activity from the analysis of samples collected in a few martian landing sites

+Several experiments were carried out and analysed in situ, searching for evidence of biochemical processes

+A signal from the Labeled Release (LR) experiments was consistent with the presence of biochemical activity, but this signal is generally believed to be a "false positive" because it was not confirmed by the Gas Chromatograph - Mass Spectrometer (GCMS) experiment

+Lessons from the Viking experiment

+- The ambiguous results of the Viking experiments teach us how difficult is to reveal the presence of life, even when we can analyse samples - Analysis of Martian samples in Earth laboratories would be much more accurate than the analysis performed in situ, but bringing the sample back to Earth would increase dramatically the cost of the mission - The negative (or ambiguous) results of the Viking experiments do not exclude that life might exist in other locations on Mars - Active biological processes might take place in underground layers at a proper depth, where the temperature and pressure gradients would allow liquid water to be present - If so, we would expected to find some biosignatures, such as traces of surface gas of biological origin

+Search for atmospheric biosignatures in Mars

+The atmospheric composition is dominated by CO2

+Given the low value of partial pressure, the greenhouse effect driven by CO2 is insufficient to make Mars habitable at present time

+O2, the most classic atmospheric biomarker on Earth, is absent in the atmosphere of Mars

+Detections of traces of CH4 in the Mars atmosphere have been reported several times

+Methane emissions seem to have a local and seasonal character

-If confirmed, outgassing of CH4 would suggests the presence of underground chemical activity The activity could be geochemical or even biochemical, based on the biogenic production of methane on Earth The search for atmospheric methane in Mars Claims of detection:
+If confirmed, outgassing of CH4 would suggests the presence of underground chemical activity

+The activity could be geochemical or even biochemical, based on the biogenic production of methane on Earth

+The search for atmospheric methane in Mars

+Claims of detection: